 Who we are Now

-For those of us who are stuck, paralyzed, avoiding or not knowing how to make healthy connections, we can start by understanding ourselves a little bit more.
-Even appreciating some of our defenses that have kept us safe in the world.
+For those of us who are stuck, paralyzed, or avoiding, we can start by understanding ourselves a little bit more.
+Appreciating our defenses that have kept us safe in the world.

 How empowering to be able to identify your attachment profile.
 To understand the way you see the world or relationships is not something you adopted but was embedded from the start as a necessary protection to get you through.
 Embrace those quirks and insecurities that sometimes get triggered.
 Instead of fighting, struggling or trying to avoid, take a moment and just acknowledge.